brian10420/Nature-Language-processing-project/README.md

 - Model files and large datasets are excluded from version control (see .gitignore)
 - Training times vary significantly based on hardware and data size

-## 🤝 Contributing

-This is a personal academic repository for TAICA coursework.
-While not open for contributions, feedback and discussions about the implementations are welcome.

-## 📄 License

-Academic use only.
-All assignments are property of Taiwan AI Academy and National Changhua University of Education.

-## 📧 Contact

-For questions about the implementations, please refer to the individual assignment READMEs or contact through the TAICA course platform.

 ---